 Establishing a marketing strategy can be an incredibly daunting task for many first-time business owners.
-Despite carrying out extensive market research, a lot of entrepreneurs seem to struggle finding their feet and establishing a groove across various promotional platforms – particularly online.
+Despite extensive market research, a lot of entrepreneurs struggle finding their feet and establishing a groove across various promotional platforms – particularly online.
 But one digital marketing method you should never shy away from is email marketing.

 Why?
 Because email is a very low-risk and high-reward way in which to consolidate your reach and get your message out there to consumers.
 Better yet, thanks to a wide range of dynamic and low-cost in-browser tools, it’s now easier than ever to organise and execute a professional email marketing strategy for your business.

 To help you get started planning the ways in which your company should be using email marketing, we’ve developed this snapshot guide outlining why email marketing is a great move for your business.
 More important still, we’ll walk you through the top 9 ways you can (and should) be using email to help build your business.

 First of all, is email marketing really as good as everybody says it is?
 The short answer is yes.
 But there’s a lot more to it than that.

 Statistically speaking, email marketing is the easiest way to reach your target audience.
 Social media giant Facebook might have a staggering two billion monthly active users – but according to researchers at Statista, there are more than 3.7 billion people regularly accessing an email inbox.
 In the next five years, that figure is anticipated to rise by another 500 million people.
 Increasing to an incredible 4.2 billion people.

 That means if you want to maximise your reach, email offers the biggest possible pool of potential sales leads.
 Research also suggests those potential leads are hotter than leads coming from other online sources.